EMPLOYMENT OPPORTUNITIES

 |||

-Manager is located in private office.
-Frequent interruptions from fellow
+Manager is located in a heavy traffic area.
+Frequent interruptions from

-expected.
-The Nurse Care Manager is required to take occasional trips to
+to be expected.
+The Nurse Case Manager is required to take occasional trips

 |||